 The Bralorne Mine Environmental Monitoring Board was created to keep affected St’át’imc and provincial regulators up to date concerning all developments at the mine.
-The board meets quarterly to review Annual and Quarterly Environmental Monitoring Reports and is comprised of representatives from T’it’q’et, Xwisten, Tsal’alh, N’Quatqua, BC Ministry of Mines, Ministry of the Environment and Avino / Bralorne.
+The board met quarterly to review Annual and Quarterly Environmental Monitoring Reports and was comprised of representatives from T’it’q’et, Xwisten, Tsal’alh, N’Quatqua, BC Ministry of Mines, Ministry of the Environment and Avino / Bralorne.

 Topics of discussion include:

 - Water treatment, water quality monitoring

 - Mine Closure and Reclamation / Environmental Remediation

 - Job postings

 Avino recognized the importance of clean water and thriving ecosystems to the St’át’imc way of life and worked to address legacy issues created over the mining camps long history.
 Water quality related management at Bralorne was focused on two primary areas: